Definition of stratum boundaries (SSIR 2024)

 figure c

-Where any substantial structure (including a fence) is within 1 metre of a boundary related to AHD the requirements of clause 63(1)(e) Surveying and Spatial Information Regulation 2017 apply.
+Where any substantial structure (including a fence, concrete floor, wall, driveway, ramp etc) is within 1 metre of a boundary related to AHD, the requirements of section 63(1)(k) Surveying and Spatial Information Regulation 2024 apply.

 Unacceptable stratum definition